 - Healthy habits get easier with practice.
 The holidays used to be a total land-mine of weight gain for me.
 Even after I had lost weight, I pretty much went into a tailspin of overeating from the end of November through January.
 But each year has gotten a little better as I’ve learned what works for me.
 Try new strategies during this season and find what works well for you to build your own toolkit of healthy habits.

 - Something is better than nothing.
 In our Faithful Finish Lines 2.0 membership, we often talk about focusing on one small change at a time.
-Please don’t think, “Oh, what’s one more,” or “There’s no point in working out for 10 minutes.”
+Please don’t think, “Oh, what’s one more,” or “There’s no point in working out for 5 minutes.”
+Not true!
 Every little healthy choice counts.

 3 Holiday Eating Tips to Prevent Weight Gain